 An example of a film create by a group of students during 2016 course: Beyond Survival and another from the 2015 program: Force Unseen

 Our courses are designed to make the most out of the students time with OTS.
-As such a students´ day during a course will usually begin at 06:00 hrs. with breakfast at 06:00 or 06:30 and a start to the field by 07:00 hrs.
-Lunch will be at 12:00 hrs. (may be out in the field depending on the circumstances).
+As such a students´ day during a course will usually begin at 06:00 hrs. with breakfast at 06:00 or 06:30 and a start to the workday by 07:00 hrs.
+Lunch will be at 12:00 hrs. (may be out in the field depending on the circumstances), and dinner at 18:00 hrs., with lectures/activities for 2-3 hours after dinner as well.
+The pace and intensity of the workload can be overwhelming at first, but you’ll be surprised how quickly you get used to it, and by how much you see and learn, and how quickly you learn about your own

 Participants in the graduate courses should not purchase their airline tickets until 6 weeks prior to the start of the course.
 In the case of low enrollment or other unforeseen circumstances, a course may be cancelled up to 6 weeks ahead of the start date.